rsksmart/rsk-powhsm/docs/protocol.md

 ##### Non-authorized format

 This format is only valid for the RSK, MST, tRSK and tMST key ids (see corresponding section for details).

 ```
 {
     "command": "sign",
     "keyId": "xxxxx", // (*)
     "message": {
-        hash: "hhhh", // (**)
+        "hash": "hhhh", // (**)
     },
     "version": 4
 }